wayou/vscode-todo-highlight/README.md

             "border": "1px solid red",
             "borderRadius": "2px", //NOTE: using borderRadius along with `border` or you will see nothing change "backgroundColor": "rgba(0,0,0,.2)",
-            //other styling properties goes here ...
+            //other styling properties go here ...
         }
     ],
     "todohighlight.keywordsPattern": "TODO:|FIXME:|\\(([^)]+)\\)", //highlight `TODO:`,`FIXME:` or content between parentheses